jdelafon/rnacounter/README.rst

 and puts it somewhere in your $PATH.
 Dependencies should be added automatically.

-Use "python3", "easy_install3", "pip3" respectively to run it with the latest version of Python.
+Use "easy_install3", "pip3" respectively to install the python3 version.
 The code is fully compatible with Python 2.7, but uses Python3's syntax.
 In particular, things that became iterators in Python3 will be treated as lists if Python2.7 is used (which may increase speed at the expense of the memory used).